G-UK/Gridcoin_Project_Listings/README.md

 /tmp/Projects/Credit
 /tmp/Projects/Compute

-Set the DownloadProjects Bash script to run once a day using a cron job at 22:00 UTC.
+Set the DownloadProjects Bash script to run once a day using a cron job.

 The SQL database should grab the relevant data from the downloaded XML's once per day at 23:00 UTC and update the project stats table.